-X-rays use invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.
-Standard X-rays are performed for many reasons, including diagnosing tumors or bone injuries.
+X-rays use invisible electromagnetic energy beams to make images of internal tissues, bones, and organs on film.
+Standard X-rays are done for many reasons, including diagnosing tumors or bone injuries.

 When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
 Images are produced in degrees of light and dark, depending on the amount of X-rays that penetrate the tissues.
 The soft tissues in the body (such as blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
 A bone or a tumor, which is denser than the soft tissues, allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

 While X-rays of the skull are not used as often as in the past, due to the use of newer technologies such as computed tomography (CT scans) and magnetic resonance imaging (MRI), they are still helpful for looking at the bones of the skull for fractures and detecting other conditions of the skull and brain.